History of Korea

-While both countries were essentially under military rule after the war, South Korea eventually liberalized.
+While both countries were essentially under authoritarian rule after the war, South Korea eventually liberalized.
 Since 1987 it has had a competitive electoral system.
-The South Korean economy has prospered, and the country is now considered to be fully developed, with a similar capital economic standing to Western Europe, Japan, and the United States.

-North Korea has maintained totalitarian militarized rule, with a personality cult constructed around the Kim family.
+The South Korean economy has prospered, and the country is now considered to be fully developed.
+North Korea has maintained a totalitarian militarized rule, with a personality cult constructed around the Kim family.
 Economically, North Korea has remained heavily dependent on foreign aid.
-Following the end of the Soviet Union, that aid collapsed precipitously.
-The country's economic situation has been quite marginal since.

 Prehistory

 Paleolithic

 No fossil proven to be Homo erectus has been found in the Korean Peninsula, though a candidate has been reported.
 Tool-making artifacts from the Paleolithic period have been found in present-day North Hamgyong, South Pyongan, Gyeonggi, and north and south Chungcheong provinces, which dates the Paleolithic Age to half a million years ago, though it may have begun as late as 400,000 years ago or as early as 600,000–700,000 years ago.